-We created Mailtrap with a strong conviction that email testing must be performed in the pre-production environment.
+We created Mailtrap, a tool for safe email testing in development and staging environments, with a strong conviction that email testing must be performed on the pre-production stage.
 The reason was very simple: our team sent out dozens of test emails to the real customers’ accounts when developing an application.
 We were aware of the problem and knew that we were not alone as the same issue affected our colleagues or clients.
 In the worst case scenario, this can be a large scale disaster.

 TOP-5 email testing failures